Alireza-Ganjkarimi/rehabilitation-robotic-for-arm/architecture.md

 # Software Architecture and Process Synchronization
 The `main.py` file in this project is not merely a graphical user interface (GUI), but serves as the central orchestrator of the entire rehabilitation system.
-The primary role of this module is to establish real-time communication among the perception layer (Vision), the control layer (AAN), and the physics layer (PyBullet), ensuring the GUI updates seamlessly without frame drops or latency.
+The primary role of this module is to establish real-time communication among the perception layer (Vision/EMG), the control layer (AAN), and the physics layer (PyBullet), ensuring the GUI updates seamlessly without frame drops or latency.
 # 1. Multiprocessing Approach
 The single biggest challenge in developing machine vision-based robotic systems in Python is the Global Interpreter Lock (GIL), which prevents true parallel execution of compute-heavy code across multiple CPU cores when using multithreading.
 To overcome this limitation and achieve a high operating frequency, this module employs a Multiprocessing Architecture.
 Under this architecture, the system is decomposed into three completely independent processes, each operating with its own isolated memory space:

-**Process 1: Vision Layer** (`vision_worker_process`)
+**Process 1: Perception Layer (Vision / EMG)** (`vision_worker_process/ emg_worker_process`)

-This process is exclusively dedicated to communicating with the webcam and executing the hand-tracking model (`VisionTracker`).
+This process is exclusively dedicated to communicating with the input and executing the tracking model (either `VisionTracker` for camera frames or `EMGTracker` for muscle signals).

-•	Frame Management: Once joint angles (flexion) are extracted and the output image is prepared, the data is pushed to communication queues.
+•	Data & Frame Management: Once joint angles (flexion) are extracted/predicted and the visual output (camera frame or EMG signal plot) is prepared, the data is pushed to communication queues.
+This flexible design allows the system to seamlessly route data from either the vision processor or the EMG processor to the robot controller without altering the core architecture.

-•	Latency Prevention: To ensure the system always processes the latest frame, non-blocking `try/except` blocks are used.
+•	Latency Prevention: To ensure the system always processes the latest Data, non-blocking `try/except` blocks are used.
 If a queue is full, the process immediately discards stale data (`get_nowait`) and replaces it with the newly arrived data.

 **Process 2: Robot Physics & Controller** (`robot_worker_process`)

 This process forms the computational and physical engine of the system.
-Operating in parallel with the camera, it incorporates several critical features:
+Operating in parallel with the perception sensor (camera or EMG), it incorporates several critical features:

 •	**Queue Draining:** This process drains all pending data from the vision queue until it reaches the most recent kinematic sample.
 This prevents data accumulation and eliminates "time stretch" effects in the controller.